b-rodrigues/fput/manuscript/fprog.md

 function before using `map()`.
 But sometimes it is faster to simply use an anonymous function as long as it does not hurt clarity.

+This is the end of the introduction to functional programming.
+Entire books have been written on the subject, such as the upcoming book by Khan ([2017](#ref-khan2017)) or Lipovaca ([2011](#ref-lipovaca2011)).
+If you’re curious about functional programming, you should read these books.
+For our purposes though, knowing how to write functions, and trying to make them referentially transparent as well as knowing about mapping and reducing is enough to get us going.

 ## 3.5 Wrap-up

   - Make your functions referentially transparent.